Zamalek SC

 Zamalek Sporting Club (نادي الزمالك للألعاب الرياضية), commonly referred to as Zamalek, is an Egyptian Club based in Giza, Egypt.
 The club is best known for its professional men's football team, which plays in the Egyptian Premier League, the top tier of the Egyptian football league system.
 The club is renowned for its consistent success at both domestic and continental levels, regularly contending in CAF tournaments.

 Founded on 5 January 1911 in Cairo as Kasr el-nil club, the club has traditionally worn a white home kit since its inception.
 The club won its first championship title in 1913.
-The club is most widely supported in Africa and the Middle East.
+The club is one of the most widely supported in Africa and the Middle East.
 Zamalek is credited to be the first Egyptian club to participate in the Sultan Hussein Cup in 1917, as a sign of resistance to the British presence in Egypt and a way to display the Egyptian presence in the sport, this encouraged other Egyptian clubs to participate after.
 In 1941, the club was granted the honorific title after Farouk I and became officially known as Farouk El Awal Club, however, since the 1910s, Zamalek was the club's unofficial name and it became official after the 1952 Egyptian revolution.